SijmenHuizenga/Movie-Notifier/docs/System Specifications.md

 To support watcher sharing it is possible to retreve watchers details by id without being the owner.

 Some extra rules about the watcher data that apply to all watchers from all users:
-* Watchers can only be created by authenticated users.
+- [x] Watchers can only be created by authenticated users.
-* Every field within a watcher is required.
+- [x] Every field within a watcher is required.
-* The `name` of the watcher must be between 3 and 50 characters.
+- [x] The `name` of the watcher must be between 3 and 50 characters.
-* Users can only create watchers with their own `userid`.
+- [x] Users can only create watchers with their own `userid`.
-* All fields can be updated by the owner (user with the same `userid`) except the watcher `id`.
+- [x] All fields can be updated by the owner (user with the same `userid`) except the watcher `id`.
 But since the `userid` can only be the one of the user that is executing the request this field cannot be changed.
-* All users can retreve a watcher with any valid apikey and the id.
+- [x] All users can retreve a watcher with any valid apikey and the id.
-* The field `userid` will be ommitted when a user retreves a watcher by its id with an apikey that does not match the userid of the watcher because of privacy.
+- [x] The field `userid` will be ommitted when a user retreves a watcher by its id with an apikey that does not match the userid of the watcher because of privacy.
-* The `end` timestamp must be later than the `begin` timestamp
+- [x] The `end` timestamp must be later than the `begin` timestamp
+- [x] The `filters.startafter` timestamp must be before than the `filters.startbefore` timestamp
-* A user can have no more than 10 watchers that have overlapping `begin` to `end` periods to make sure there are never too many watchers watching at the same time.
+- [ ] A user can have no more than 10 watchers that have overlapping `begin` to `end` periods to make sure there are never too many watchers watching at the same time.
-* The time between `begin` and `end` must be shorter than one month to make sure watchers do not run too long.
+- [x] The time between `begin` and `end` must be shorter than one month to make sure watchers do not run too long.
-* The time between `startbefore` and `startafter` must be 2 weeks or shorter to prevent an endless stream of notifications.
+- [x] The time between `filters.startbefore` and `filters.startafter` must be 2 weeks or shorter to prevent an endless stream of notifications.

 ## Technical api details